What This Guide Covers

 What if a single platform could unify petabyte-scale data from 200+ heterogeneous sources — on-premise databases, SaaS feeds, IoT streams, images, video, audio, encrypted payloads — and serve every tier of the organisation simultaneously, from the CEO consuming executive dashboards to AI agents autonomously executing data operations, all under one governed, GDPR-compliant umbrella?

-This guide is the definitive cloud-provider-independent reference for 17 interconnected architecture domains: network security zones with four-zone defense-in-depth, zero-trust IAM with RBAC/ABAC policy-as-code, federated data governance, the full medallion lakehouse stack (Bronze/Silver/Gold), real-time streaming with exactly-once semantics, ML/AI platform with feature stores and autonomous agents, BI semantic layer, FinOps cost management, and SRE operations — each domain with component descriptions, design choices, team requirements, and cross-domain dependencies.
+This guide is the definitive cloud-provider-independent reference for 17 interconnected architecture domains: network security zones with four-zone defence-in-depth, zero-trust IAM with RBAC/ABAC policy-as-code, federated data governance, the full medallion lakehouse stack (Bronze/Silver/Gold), real-time streaming with exactly-once semantics, ML/AI platform with feature stores and autonomous agents, BI semantic layer, FinOps cost management, and SRE operations — each domain with component descriptions, design choices, team requirements, and cross-domain dependencies.

 Follow the complete three-phase migration: from legacy on-premise infrastructure through an initial cloud platform to a final target cloud, with dual-write coexistence patterns, continuous data reconciliation, and rollback playbooks that minimise risk at every cutover boundary.